 I find Poultry shield particularly good because it penetrates the cracks where powders cannot.
 It also destroys the Red Mite eggs which breaks the life cycle of the mite, helping to reduce their drastic numbers.

 Poultry Shield comes as a concentrated liquid.
 You will need to measure out the amount required (I use an old measuring jug) and dilute it down with water to the correct strength, as recommended by the manufacturer.
 This is 1 part Poultry Shield to 9 parts water.
 I usually buy 5 litres of Poultry Shield as it is more economical but it is available in 1 litre containers too (it’s around £20 for 5 litres, £10 for 1 litre).
-You can buy Poultry Shield online.
-Here are some links to some suppliers on Amazon which seems to be the cheapest way to buy it:
+You can buy Poultry Shield online on Amazon which seems to be the cheapest way to buy it.

-The 5 litre tub is the most economical but I bought one of each, then I can top up the spray bottle with poultry shield and water to use on the cracks.
+The 5 litre tub is the most economical but I bought a smaller spray bottle as well so I can top it up from the large tub (with water) and spray in the cracks.
 I also mix some in a watering can for my cleaning at 10 parts water to 1 part poultry shield.

 Do you have any experiences with Poultry Shield?
 Please leave me a comment below.

 Hi i am thinking about getting some chickens in the next few weeks and i have never kept chickens before so been doing plenty of research i am going to transform my garden shed into a chicken coop and been reading about these horrible red mites are, what could you advise me on making it fully protective of little bugs and things before i buy some chickens?
 And what wound be the best chickens as a beginner?
 Thanks x

 Hybrids are a good start for beginners.
 Pure breeds vary so much depending on what you choose and what you fancy, it’s hard to make recommendations.
 Personally, I’m not keen on bantams I like large fowl but each to their own!